 Object Stuck In Teeth

-We got you!
+We’ve got you!
 At South Florida Dental Center, we offer emergency dental extractions 7 days a week.
-We also cater to same-day appointments for emergencies, so you won’t have to wait long to get the treatment you need.
+We also offer same-day appointments for emergencies, so you won’t have to wait long to get the treatment you need.

-We understand that dental emergencies can be scary and we’ll do everything we can to make you feel comfortable and safe.
-You don’t have to wait long to get the relief that you need—give us a call and our doors will be open as you arrive.
+We understand that dental emergencies can be scary, and we’ll do everything we can to make you feel comfortable and safe.
+You don’t have to wait long to get the relief that you need—give us a call, and our doors will be open as soon as you arrive.

 At South Florida Dental Center, we do not want our patients to wait in pain.
-We offer SAME DAY treatment for all dental emergencies.
+Our emergency dentist Coral Springs offers offer SAME DAY treatment for all dental emergencies.

-Dental emergency is any type of dental problem that requires immediate attention.
-This can include severe toothaches, bleeding, broken jaws, objects stuck in teeth, lost dental crowns or fillings and more.
+A dental emergency is any type of dental problem that requires immediate attention.
+This can include severe toothaches, bleeding, broken jaws, objects stuck in teeth, lost dental crowns or fillings, and more.

 Emergencies such as these may have resulted from an accident or injury, so it’s important to seek professional dental care as soon as possible.
 When any of these happen, never rely on self-medication.
 This will only worsen the condition and may even cause more damage.

-Losing or damaging restorative dental devices are also a valid reason to seek an emergency dental appointment.
-Should you have lost, chipped, cracked your dental crown, for instance, emergency dental attention is needed.
+Losing or damaging restorative dental devices is also a valid reason to seek an emergency dental appointment.
+Should you have lost, chipped, or cracked your dental crown, for instance, emergency dental attention is needed.

-If you encounter any of those mentioned above, the first thing you should do is to stay calm.
-This will help you think more clearly and enable you to some first-aid actions below:
+If you encounter any of those mentioned above, the first thing you should do is stay calm.
+This will help you think more clearly and enable you to take some first-aid actions below:

-A tooth may need to be extracted for a number of reasons, including:
+A tooth may need to be extracted for several reasons, including:

-Tooth extraction is performed by a dentist or oral surgeon and is a relatively quick outpatient procedure with either local, general, intravenous anesthesia, or a combination.
+Tooth extraction is performed by a dentist or oral surgeon and is a relatively quick outpatient procedure with either local, general, intravenous, or combination anesthesia.
 Removing visible teeth is a simple extraction.
 Teeth that are broken, below the surface, or impacted require a more involved procedure.

-Tooth extraction is performed by a dentist or oral surgeon and is a relatively quick outpatient procedure with either local, general, intravenous anesthesia, or a combination.
+Tooth extraction is performed by a dentist or oral surgeon and is a relatively quick outpatient procedure with either local, general, intravenous, or combination anesthesia.
 Removing visible teeth is a simple extraction.
 Teeth that are broken, below the surface, or impacted require a more involved procedure.

 Before scheduling the procedure, your dentist will take an X-ray of your tooth.
 Be sure to tell your dentist about any medications you take, as well as vitamins, supplements, and over-the-counter drugs.